davidleger95/cream/README.md

 # 💰 CREAM (Cash Rules Everything Around Me)

-CREAM is a banking app that displays online banking information from CIBC accounts in a beautifyl, user-friendly UI.
-I sarted this project because I was tired of using CIBC's clunky app.
+CREAM is a banking app that displays online banking information from CIBC accounts in a beautiful, user-friendly UI.
+I started this project because I was tired of using CIBC's clunky app.

 This is very much a work in progress at the moment, but enjoy! :)